-- Build on the excitement generated by the Museum expansion and ensure plans create and build excitement and generate visitation, both locally and nationally. - Ensure the online experience reflects the expanded Museum. - Collect qualitative and quantitative visitor data and act on key findings. - Continue the successful guest speaker series to attract new and repeat visitors to the Museum. - Launch the Artist-in-Residence program to enhance Museum experience and attract visitors.
+- Continue to build on the awareness generated by the Museum expansion and ensure plans generate visitation, both locally and nationally. - Ensure the online experience reflects the expanded Museum. - Collect qualitative and quantitative visitor data and act on key findings. - Continue the successful guest speaker series to attract new and repeat visitors to the Museum. - Continue the Artist-in-Residence program to enhance the visitor experience, offer programming opportunities and attract visitors. - Launch the visiting artist program that will bring artists from across the country to the Museum to deliver programs.

-- More than 120,000 people experienced the Museum in 2016-17, including 59,461 paid visitors, 3,503 unpaid visitors, 5,144 school children, 34,066 visitors to the Scotiabank Family History Centre, and 19,726 event and public programming participants. - 96% of respondents surveyed rated their visitor experience as satisfying or very satisfying. - The Beneath the Waves lecture series featured three illustrated talks, The Great Museum of the Sea with Dr. James Delgado, Secrets of the Titanic and Empress of Ireland with Rob Rondeau and Exploring the Empress of Ireland with Dr. John Willis from the Canadian Museum of History.
+- There were 127,843 visitor experiences onsite in 2017-18, including 57,391 paid visitors, 2,493 unpaid visitors, 4,739 school children, 33,932 visitors to the Scotiabank Family History Centre, and 29,288 event and public programming participants. - 93% of respondents surveyed rated their visitor experience as satisfying or very satisfying. - The guest speaker series consisted of two Pier 21 Reads events: Madeleine Thien in April 2017 and Blaise Ndala in partnership with Alliance Française in November 2017.